Precision & Design Characteristics

 [Travel Error Diagram]

-Representative Travel Error (eₚ) The difference between the representative travel and the standard travel corresponding to the effective travel or effective threaded length.
+Representative Travel Error (eₚ) The difference between the representative travel distance and the standard travel distance within the effective travel range of the nut or the effective thread length of the screw shaft

 Allowable Representative Travel Error (±eₚ) and Variation (Vᵤ)